Switching between Numerical Black-box Optimization Algorithms with Warm-starting Policies

-We focus on a small algorithm portfolio rather than including the entirety of available solvers on the BBOB platform, which allows us to scrutinize each pair of $A_1$ and $A_2$ algorithm closely and to study in-depth the impact of a warm-starting method on $A_2$.
+We focus on a small algorithm portfolio rather than including the entirety of available solvers on the BBOB platform, which allows us to implement warm-starting mechanisms for each algorithm to verify whether the theoretical performance gains observed in previous work can be achieved in practice.
 To ensure diversity within our portfolio, we include algorithms from different categories according to the taxonomy introduced in~\cite{DBLP:journals/corr/abs-1808-08818}, such as population-based and trajectory algorithms.
-Specifically, we select the algorithms that appear most frequently as either $A_1$ or $A_2$ of a \vbsd on some test function, based on the data set generated in \cite{DBLP:conf/gecco/VermettenWBD20} (see Fig.~\ref{fig:alg_family_a1_a2}).
+Specifically, we select the algorithms that appear most frequently as either $A_1$ or $A_2$ of a \vbsd on some test function, based on the data set generated in~\cite{VermettenWBD20} (see Fig.~\ref{fig:alg_family_a1_a2}).
 This is based on the assumption that findings on the warm-starting procedure for the overall algorithm family will presumably be transferable to its variants as well, as long as they maintain similar internal parameters.